yaroslaff/evalidate/README.md

 As you see, evalidate is few times faster then simpleeval and both are much faster then asteval.

 Maybe my test is not perfectly optimized (I'm not expert with simpleeval/asteval), if you can suggest better filtering sample code (which produces faster result), I will include it.
-But benchmark code must assume expression as unknown and untrusted.
+(Benchmark code must assume expression as unknown in advance and untrusted)

 ## Read about eval() risks